Another Book of Nothing Chapters 1-4:

 If nothing else, it may bring our attention to the present moment.
 It might even lead us to a momentary pause – long enough to feel a sense of self as the witness of all, separate and independent of the externalities of life.
 Long enough perhaps, to help us feel what it might be like to stop and get off the merry-go-round of mind and experience, and from eternally, repeatedly, leaping from thought to thought and from one thing to another - which, of course, is what we normally do.

-Truth is generally defined as a statement of some unalterable fact, however it could be that there can be no spoken or written truth that is absolute in itself.
-Thus there may be as many truths as there are beings and states of mind to perceive them - each being true in its own situation and context.
-Above all, different truths, nay, all truths may thereby exist simultaneously, both in parallel and paradox, such that truth is simply whatever is happening all around, but what it is depends entirely on one's individual perspective.
+Truth is generally defined as a statement of some unalterable and undeniable fact, however it could be that there can be no spoken or written truth that is absolute in itself.
+Indeed, there may be as many truths as there are beings and states of mind to perceive them - each being true in its own situation and context.
+Above all, different truths, nay, all truths may thereby exist simultaneously, both in parallel and paradox, such that truth is simply whatever is happening all around, but what it is depends entirely on each individual's perspective.

 Two men looked out from prison bars.

-There may be one exception, however, to the puzzle of there not being anything here that does not involve the inevitable and necessary existence of its opposite, and that may lie in the thought that while the apparent opposites of 'something' and 'nothing' would seem to be co-dependent, as an empty, vacant space is needed to provide the location and background for anything to exist - pure nothingness, on the other hand, by its very definition, requires there to be nothing else at all for it to be nothing!
-It can be argued, in fact, that the only nothing we can speak of, apart from it being an essential 'part' of the appearance of something, on its own without any something can only exist for us as a concept - in other words, as another kind of something, since the complete absence of something would also include the absence anything to perceive it.
+There may be one exception, however, to the puzzle of there not being anything here that does not involve the inevitable and necessary existence of its opposite, and that may lie in the thought that while the apparent opposites of 'something' and 'nothing' would seem to be co-dependent, as an empty, vacant space is needed to provide the location, background and basis for anything to exist - pure nothingness, on the other hand, by its very definition, requires there to be nothing 'else' at all for it to be nothing!
+It can be argued however, that the only nothing we can speak of, apart from it being an essential element in the appearance of anything, can only exist for us as a concept - in other words, as another kind of something, since the complete absence of something would also include the absence anything to perceive it.

 Emptiness or nothing is generally thought of, therefore, as simply having no existence on its own because our whole reality and intellectual understanding is based on the relationship between one thing and another.
 As space or emptiness, it only is only identifiable as such when there is something in it.
 Yet, as Lao Tzu would say, it is the emptiness that makes things useful, like the windows and doors of a house or the hub of a wheel.
 And where indeed are our thoughts displayed, if not in emptiness?
 The screen must be empty to display the pictures.
 The cup must be empty to hold its contents.
 And yet can emptiness itself really be confined in any way?
 The walls of a container simply divide space from space, like a line drawn on water, whereas that emptiness is infinite and definable only as the absence of anything at all.